 These wetlands have little to no tree canopy.
 These areas are comprised of herbaceous plants with hydric, sandy soils.
 Low intensity ground layer fires are frequent (1-5 years).

-Distinguished by (Aristida beyrichiana), beakrush (Rhynchospora), pitcher plants (Sarracenia), pipewort (Eriocaulon), and sundews (Drosera).
+Wet prairies are distinguished by (Aristida beyrichiana), beakrush (Rhynchospora), pitcher plants (Sarracenia), pipewort (Eriocaulon), and sundews (Drosera).
 Minimal tree canopy is occassionally possible.
-Wet prairies are comprised of flat topography with diverse, continuous groundcover assocatied with flatwoods.
-Water source precipitation
+Wet prairies are comprised of flat topography with diverse, continuous groundcover, associated with flatwoods.
+Precipitation is the water source.

-Distinguished by shallow depression embeeded within uplands or flatwoods distinguised by concentric zones of vegetation including maiden maidencane (Panicum hemitomon), yellow-eyed grasses (Xyris elliottii), St John’s wort (Hypericum).
-Other dminants include pickerelweed (Pontedaria cordata), beakrushes (Rhynchospora) and hatpins (Eriocaulon).
+Depression marshes are distinguished by shallow depressions embeded within uplands or flatwoods and comprised of concentric zones of vegetation including maidencane (Panicum hemitomon), yellow-eyed grasses (Xyris elliottii), and St John’s wort (Hypericum).
+Other dominant species include pickerelweed (Pontedaria cordata), beakrushes (Rhynchospora) and hatpins (Eriocaulon).
 There is no tree canopy associated with depression marshes.
-Precipitation is the water source, and seasonal standing water.
+Precipitation is the water source, and seasonal standing water is standard.

-Distinguihsed by slope on edge of upland with contstant saturation from a perched water table associated with upland pine and scrub with wiregrass (Aristida), beakrushes (Rhynchospora) and pitcherplants (Sarracenia).
-Water source precipitation and seepage.
+Seepage slopes are distinguished by slopes on the edge of uplands, with constant saturation from a perched water table.
+These natural areas are associated with upland pine and scrub, with wiregrass (Aristida), beakrushes (Rhynchospora) and pitcherplants (Sarracenia).
+The water source is precipitation and seepage.